actionhero/actionhero/.github/ISSUE_TEMPLATE/bug_report.md

 Description of Issue

-- Actionhero Version: `x.x.x`
+- Actionhero Version: `x.x.x` (look in your package.json)
-- Node.js Version: `x.x.x`
+- Node.js Version: `x.x.x` (`node --version`)
+- NPM (or yarn) version: `x.x.x` (`npm --version`)
 - Operating System: `(OSX, Ubuntu 14, Windows 10, etc)`

 # Steps to reproduce your error

 - Make a new actionhero project with `npx actionhero generate`
-- create an action with the following content...
+- Create an action with the following content...

+Note: That without a way to reproduce your issue, we probably will be unable to help you and the issue will be closed.

 ---